-6 Run Plan and beam request
+6 Run plan and beam request

 We propose to carry the measurement of elastic photoproduction of J/Ψ in the threshold region with the aim to confirm the LHCb $P_c(4450)$ discovery.
-The experiment uses the standard equipment of the upgraded Hall C apparatus at Jefferson Lab.
-We request 11 days of beam time where 9 days will be used to collect the data at one fixed setting, namely setting (#1 in Tab.
-1) of the spectrometers and provide for the projected results described in the section 5.
+The experiment uses the standard equipment of the upgraded Hall C standard apparatus at Jefferson Lab.
+We request 11 days of beam time where 9 days will be used to collect the data at one fixed setting, namely setting (# 1 in Table 1)) of the spectrometers and provide for the projected results described in the section 5.
 Accidental coincidences between the two spectrometers will be measured at the same setting and the same time in the momentum acceptance of the spectrometers outside the true physics events.
-Two days of data taking will focus on measuring the shape of the t distribution with high statistics by using setting (#2, in Tab.
-1) to maximize the combined acceptance for this process.
+Two days of data taking will focus on measuring the shape of the t distribution with high statistics by using setting (# 2, in Table 1) to maximize the combined acceptance for this process.

-We request 11 days to perform this high-impact measurement in search of the LHCb charmed exotic resonances consistent with "pentaguarks".
+We request 11 days to perform this high-impact measurement.